 General Terms & Conditions of Trade

 issued by Franz Schneider Brakel GmbH + Co KG

-1. Scope of Application
+1. Scope of Application / Changes to these GTCs

 Provided that the material provisions of these GTCs are retained, we are entitled unilaterally to change the provisions of these GTCs.
 We are further entitled to revise the provisions applicable to the Customer insofar as required legally or de facto by the relevant circumstances, for example in case of changes to statutory provisions or relevant court rulings, or in case of necessary or objectively sensible technical updates.
 Such changes made to these GTCs shall at the very least be notified to the Customer by email.
 Should the Customer not object to such changes within six weeks of receiving notification thereof, they shall be deemed agreed.
 We will draw the Customer’s attention specifically to their right of objection and the legal consequences of non-response whenever changes are made to these GTCs.
 In the event of an objection being lodged in good time, the original provisions shall remain in force unaltered.